IIITLucknowSWEngg/CSAICSBTeam002/Project.md

 ### 4. Payment Integration:
 - Multiple payment options (credit/debit card, in-app wallet).
 - Automatic fare deduction after ride completion.
-- Payment history for users and drivers.
+- Payment history for riders and drivers.

 ### 5. Ratings and Reviews:
-- Users can rate and review drivers after each ride.
+- Riders can rate and review drivers after each ride.
-- Drivers can rate users.
+- Drivers can rate riders.

 ### 6. Admin Panel:
-- Dashboard for managing users, drivers, and rides.
+- Dashboard for managing riders, drivers, and rides.
 - Monitoring real-time location of all active rides.
 - Access to ride and payment history.
-- User and driver management (approval, suspension).
+- Rider and driver management (approval, suspension).

 ### 7. Push Notifications:
-- Ride request and status updates for users and drivers.
+- Ride request and status updates for riders and drivers.
-- Promotions and offers for users.
+- Promotions and offers for riders.

 ### 8. In-app Chat and Support:
-- In-app chat between users and drivers.
+- In-app chat between riders and drivers.
 - In-app customer support and FAQs.

 ## Excluded Features:

 ### 1. Advanced AI-based Matching:
-- No implementation of complex algorithms for matching users with the most optimal driver based on advanced AI techniques.
+- No implementation of complex algorithms for matching riders with the most optimal driver based on advanced AI techniques.

 ### 2. Complex Fare Algorithms:
 - Surge pricing and other complex fare adjustments based on demand are not included.